 By setting a maximum parking requirement instead of a minimum requirement, cities can provide context-sensitive and evidence-based quidance to developers that frames parking as one component of the transportation network.

-Right-sizing parking reduces project costs and increases the amount of land available for the best part of TOC's: housing, jobs, shops and play space.
+Right-sized parking reduces project costs and increases the amount of land available for the best parts of TOCs: housing, jobs, shops and spaces to relax and play.

-San José Station Area Parking
+Downtown San José Station Area Parking

 By the numbers: